Conservation laws of partial differential equations: Symmetry, adjoint symmetry and nonlinear self-adjointness: Introduction

 (1).
 The PDEs under consideration must be derived from a variational principle, i.e. they are Euler-Lagrange equations.

 (2).
-The used symmetries must leave the variational integral invariant, which means that not every symmetry of the PDEs can generate a conservation law via Noether' theorem.
-Note that the symmetry stated here and below refers to the generalized symmetry of PDEs.
+The used symmetries must leave the variational integral invariant, which means that not each symmetry of the PDEs can generate a conservation law via Noether' theorem.
+Note that the symmetry stated here and below refers to the generalized symmetry of PDEs if no special notations are added.

+Thus many researchers dedicated to develop new approaches to get around the limitations of Noether's theorem \cite{lma-1979,kara-2006,sb-1997,sb-2002a,sb-2002b}.
+In particular, multiplier method is very effective to construct conservation laws no matter whether or not the PDEs admit a variational principle.
+Olver's use of the Euler operator provides a feasible way to find all multipliers in principle \cite{Olver} while an algorithmic version of this method is the direct construction method where the corresponding local conservation laws are presented through an homotopy integral formula \cite{sb-1997,sb-2002a,sb-2002b}.

-Thus many approaches are developed to get around the limitations of Noether's theorem \cite{lap,ste,km-2000,kara-2006,sb-2002a,sb-2002b}.
-Recently, Ibragimov introduced the concept of nonlinear self-adjointness \cite{ib-2011} which unified three subclasses stated earlier and provided a feasible method to construct conservation laws of PDEs \cite{nh-2006,ib-2007,gan-2011,Fs-2012,tt-2012}.
-The two required conditions of this approach are the symmetries admitted by the PDEs and the differential substitutions which convert nonlocal conservation laws to local ones.
-As for the first requirement, finding the symmetries of the PDEs, there exist a number of well-developed methods and computer algebra programs \cite{wolf-2002,nj-2004,ch-2007,here-1997}.
-However, the way to obtain the required differential substitutions is only to use the equivalent identity of the definition which involves complicated computations \cite{ib-2011,zhang-2015,gan-2014}.
+Recently, Ibragimov provides a special method, named by nonlinear self-adjointness method, to construct some conservation laws of PDEs \cite{ib-2011,tt-2012,Fs-2012}.
+The two required conditions of this approach are the admitted symmetries and the differential substitutions which convert nonlocal conservation laws to local ones.
+As for the first requirement, finding the symmetries of the PDEs, there exist a number of well-developed methods and computer algebra programs \cite{nj-2004,ch-2007}.
+However, the way to obtain the required differential substitutions is only to use the equivalent identity of the definition involving complicated computations, which even makes us cannot get the expected results \cite{ib-2011,zhang-2015,gan-2014}.